Lemon Law Attorney

 Filing a lemon law claim often involves minimal out-of-pocket costs.
 In California, if the buyer prevails in their claim, the manufacturer is required to cover the consumer’s attorney fees and other related costs.
 This means that pursuing litigation does not typically burden the consumer financially.

-In fact, many attorneys work on a contingency fee basis, meaning they only get paid if the consumer wins the case.
+In fact, our attorneys work on a contingency fee basis, meaning they only get paid if our client wins the case.
 This fee is usually a percentage of the award or settlement and is paid by the manufacturer, not the consumer.

 Overall, the financial risk to consumers is minimal, making it easier for them to seek justice and compensation for defective vehicles without worrying about prohibitive legal costs.